LalithaPalleti/Starbucks-Security-Analysis-and-Forecasting/README.md

 For example "2018-11-30" has 12 predicted crime values and it lies between 4 and 40. where 12 is yhat value and 4 is yhat_lower value and 40 is yhat_upper value

-3.Violent Crimes ('Assault’,'Assault with Deadly Weapon','Homicide','Kidnapping','Other Sexual Offense','Sexual Assault','Sexual Offense')
+### 3. Violent Crimes ('Assault’,'Assault with Deadly Weapon','Homicide','Kidnapping','Other Sexual Offense','Sexual Assault','Sexual Offense')

 ![alt text](https://github.com/LalithaPalleti/Starbucks-Security-Analysis-and-Forecasting/blob/master/ViolentOne.PNG)
 ![alt text](https://github.com/LalithaPalleti/Starbucks-Security-Analysis-and-Forecasting/blob/master/ViolentTwo.PNG)<br/>